termux/termux-packages/README.md

 2. `LD_LIBRARY_PATH` - an environment variable which holds a list of directories
 3. `RUNPATH` - same as `RPATH`, but searched after `LD_LIBRARY_PATH`, supported only on most recent UNIX systems

-The Android linker (/system/bin/linker) does not support `RPATH` or `RUNPATH`, so we set `LD_LIBRARY_PATH=$PREFIX/lib` and try to avoid building useless rpath entries with --disable-rpath configure flags.
-Another option to avoid depending on `LD_LIBRARY_PATH` would be supplying a custom linker - this is not done due to the overhead of maintaining a custom linker.
+The Android linker, /system/bin/linker, does not support RPATH or RUNPATH, so we set `LD_LIBRARY_PATH=$PREFIX/lib` and try to avoid building useless rpath entries (which the linker warns about) with --disable-rpath configure flags.
+NOTE: Starting from Android 7.0 RUNPATH (but not RPATH) is supported.

 Warnings about unused DT entries
 ================================
-Starting from 5.1 the Android linker warns about VERNEED (0x6FFFFFFE) and VERNEEDNUM (0x6FFFFFFF) ELF dynamic sections:

-    WARNING: linker: $BINARY: unused DT entry: type 0x6ffffffe arg ...
+Starting from 5.1 the Android linker warns about VERNEED (0x6FFFFFFE) and VERNEEDNUM (0x6FFFFFFF) ELF dynamic sections (WARNING: linker: $BINARY: unused DT entry: type 0x6ffffffe/0x6fffffff).
+These may come from version scripts (`-Wl,--version-script=`).
-    WARNING: linker: $BINARY: unused DT entry: type 0x6fffffff arg ...

-These may come from version scripts in a Makefile such as:

-    -Wl,--version-script=$(top_srcdir)/proc/libprocps.sym

 The termux-elf-cleaner utilty is run from build-package.sh and should normally take care of that problem.
+NOTE: Starting from Android 6.0 symbol versioning is supported.